Estimated Health Care Costs in Retirement

 As if the healthcare costs in retirement were not already high enough, figures show that inflation will cause them to steadily continue to increase through 2028.
 Though you can rely on Medicare and other forms of private medical insurance coverage to assist you with medical expenses, they do come with a cost.
 In fact a 65-year-old couple retiring today is estimated to pay an average of $19,000 in out-of-pocket for medical costs and premiums annually.

-The Effect of The Rise In Cost
+The Effect of The Rise In Medical Care Costs

 According to the Medicare Board of Trustees the bulk of what is paid for health coverage, Medicare Part B and D, is projected to inflate by as much as 5.60 percent.
 Couple this with Medicare’s Income Related Monthly Adjustment Amount (IRMAA) as well as these costs be deducted directly from Social Security benefits the potential for many to be caught of guard is large.
 In a recent study it was found that among asked individuals who had completed their retirement planning approximately 80 percent of the individuals underestimated their potential cost of health care in retirement.
 Where the average estimate was $ 50,000.
 The actual number is more like $354,000.